goderich/dissertation/dissertation.md

 #### Li's Proto-Atayalic \*-d {#sec:li-proto-atayalic-d}

 Li [-@li1981, p.
-254] made note of a correspondence where /ʔ/ in some Atayal dialects (Matu'uwal, Squliq, Skikun) corresponds to /t/ in others (Plngawan, S'uli, Klesan, Matu'aw), and to /c/ in Seediq.
+254] made note of a correspondence where /ʔ/ in some Atayal dialects (Matu'uwal, Squliq, Skikun) corresponds to /t/ in others (Plngawan, S'uli, Klesan, Matu'aw), and to \<c\> [t͡s] in Seediq.
 This occurs only word-finally. @tbl:gs-t-correspondence shows some examples of this correspondence, of which Li discusses the first four ('feathers', 'leopard', 'ashes', and 'mouse').

 : /ʔ/ to /t/ correspondence in word-final position {#tbl:gs-t-correspondence}